 where installed with a Communications Hub provided by the Data and Communications Company, a Communications Hub Physical Interface (this may comprise a Communications Hub Physical Interface forming part of ESME where present at the time of installation in the Premises).

 The Communications Hub Physical Interface shall as a minimum include a physical interface that meets the requirements defined by the Data and Communications Company at the time of installation (pursuant to section H12 of the Smart Energy Code) and includes provision for a DC power supply to the Communications Hub.

+The DC power to the Communications Hub shall be provided at all times during normal operation.
+Under all other operating conditions, except when the Supply is interrupted, any interruption to the DC power supply to the Communications Hub shall be kept under three minutes, ensuring no spurious power outage alerts are generated.

 GSME shall include a power source.
 GSME shall be capable of automatically resuming operation after loss of power in its operating state prior to such failure.